 See our article: Are Regular Braces Cheaper Than Invisalign?

 Alternatives to Invisalign – How Do They Work?
-Are they Faster than Regular Braces?
+Are They Faster than Regular Braces?

-Retainers hold your teeth in place by creating pressure on them so they don’t move back into their previous misaligned positions over time.
 There are several different types of retainers available including Hawley Retainers which have a wired system on them, clear plastic retainers that fit over the teeth, and fixed bonded retainers that are fixed at the back of the teeth with a wire holding it in place.

 See our article: What is the Difference Between Braces and Retainers?

 Are Aligners Faster than Braces?
+Conclusion

-When seeking a solution to straighten your teeth, braces and Invisalign both offer viable options.
+When seeking a solution to straighten your teeth, braces and Invisalign both offer good options.
 The primary difference between them is the timeframe, Invisalign tends to work more quickly than braces, though it is not as suitable for severe cases.
 Therefore, you should evaluate which method is most suitable for your specific situation before making a decision.

 Additionally, if you are looking for clear aligners as an alternative to braces, don’t forget to check out other types of aligner brands and not just Invisalign as these are generally much more affordable and also offer an efficient, successful treatment for resolving issues with the teeth.